We understand that this is a big investment. Learn more about the process and materials to give you the peace of mind you need to take the next step.

 The removal of existing countertops and the installation of new ones is a major construction process.
 There are often delays in projects such as these.
 Countertops can break during transportation or installation.
 It is important to understand that delays are possible.
 Granite required millions of years to achieve its natural beauty and Stone Interiors is committed to installing it correctly so that it may provide years of enjoyment in your home.

 It is our sincere hope that this document has clearly explained the process of having new granite countertops installed in your home.
-Stone Interiors is committed to fabricating and installing countertops using guidelines set by the Marble Institute of America.
-For more information on the MIA please visit www.marble-institute.com.
+Stone Interiors is committed to fabricating and installing countertops using guidelines set by the Natural Stone Institute (formerly known as the Marble Institute of America).

 Granite countertops are a beautiful addition to your home and will provide many years of service.
 Every slab of natural stone is unique meaning your kitchen will be like no other in the world!